oddbird/oddleventy/content/blog/2025/make-it-ugly.md

     Gray box with dashed lines across the corners and handwritten label hero image
 summary: >
-  Beautiful design mockups can be distracting , giving a false sense of what is complete and what still needs to be done.
+  Beautiful design mockups can be distracting, giving a false sense of what is complete and what still needs to be done.
   At OddBird,